 Omnichannel UGC: consistent proof everywhere a shopper meets you

 Almost nobody buys on first contact.
-A shopper sees an ad, checks your Instagram, reads a review elsewhere, lands on a PDP, gets an email, returns, and then buys.
-Each of those is a surface, and each either reinforces trust or quietly undermines it.
+A shopper sees an ad, checks your Instagram, reads a review somewhere else, lands on a PDP, gets an email, comes back, then buys.
+Every one of those is a surface, and every one either reinforces trust or quietly chips at it.

-Brands tend to invest social proof unevenly: a great PDP gallery, but a thin homepage, a UGC-free email flow, ads with no customer content.
-The trouble is that trust is cumulative and fragile: a strong PDP does not fully recover a journey that passed through a flat, proof-free email.
-The weakest surface drags on all the others.
+Brands spread social proof unevenly: a great PDP gallery, a thin homepage, a UGC-free email flow, ads with no customer content in them.
+The problem is that trust is cumulative and fragile, so a strong PDP does not fully repair a journey that already passed through a flat, proof-free email.
+The weakest surface drags on all the rest.
+The same fragmentation hits review depth too, covered in syndicating reviews across variants and PDPs.

 What omnichannel UGC looks like